itslanguage/itslanguage-docs/docs/api/oauth2.md

 tenant/organisation, the admin can impersonate the appropriate tenant/organisation.

-Basically impersonation is allowed top-down; a tenant can impersonate an organisation or user but a user can't impersonate any of them.
+Impersonation is allowed top-down; a tenant can impersonate an organisation or user but a user can't impersonate any of them.
 Depending on the user's privileges a user may or may not impersonate.
-(A tenant admin user may impersonate the same things a tenant can for example.)
+(A tenant admin user may impersonate the same way a tenant can for example.)

 ### Example scopes